TDF Assets Continue Climb Through July

 Source: ISS MI Simfund

-American Funds and T. Rowe Price still maintain strong positions when looking at total TDF assets held at the end of July.
-Among the largest providers, leaders by total assets are Vanguard, Fidelity Investments, American Funds and T. Rowe Price, according to Simfund.
+When looking at total TDF assets by firm overall, the leaders are: Vanguard, Fidelity Investments, Capital Group’s American Funds and T. Rowe Price, according to Simfund.

-“In this context, governance and cost-efficiency are key considerations, as plan sponsors must navigate the trade-offs between active management’s potential for outperformance and the typically lower fees associated with passive strategies,” says Cangnina.
+“In this context, governance and cost-efficiency are key considerations, as plan sponsors must navigate the trade-offs between active management’s potential for outperformance and the typically lower fees associated with passive strategies,” says Cagnina.

 Simfund’s dataset, which dates back to 1990, hit its previous highest TDF asset peak in 2021 at $1.765 trillion.